-2. Details of due to micro, small and medium enterprises as defined under the MSMED Act, 2006
+- 2. The Company's exposure to currency and liquidity risk related to trade payable is disclosed in note no. 38 - 3.
+Details of due to micro, small and medium enterprises as defined under the MSMED Act, 2006

-Rs.
-Million As at As at Particulars 31st March, 2019 31st March, 2020 The principal amount and interest due thereon remaining unpaid to any supplier as at the end of each accounting year: Principal amount due to micro, small and medium enterprises 45.7 33.9 Interest due on above 0.5 0.7 (b) The amount of Interest paid by the buyer in terms of Section 16 of MSMED Act 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year (c) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 1.6 0.9 (d) Amount of interest accrued and remaining unpaid as at the year end 2.1 of each accounting year 1.6 (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure u/s 23 of MSMED Act, 2006.
+Par ticulars As at 31st March, 2021 As at 31st March, 2020 (a) The principal amount and interest due thereon remaining unpaid to any supplier as at the end of each accounting year: i) Principal amount due to micro, small and medium enterprises 199.6 45.7 ii) Interest due on above 1.9 0.5 (b) The amount of Interest paid by the buyer in terms of Section 16 of MSMED Act 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year - (c) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 2.1 1.6 (d) Amount of interest accrued and remaining unpaid as at the year end of each accounting year 4.0 2.1 (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure u/s 23 of MSMED Act, 2006. -